temporalio/documentation/docs/typescript/nextjs.md

 async function run() {
   const worker = await Worker.create({
-    workflowsPath: require.resolve('./workflows'),
-    activities,
+    workflowsPath: require.resolve('./workflows'), // passed to Webpack for bundling activities, // directly imported in Node.js
     taskQueue: 'tutorial',
   });
   await worker.run();
 }
 ```

+See the full [Worker docs](/docs/typescript/workers) for more info.
 You should now be able to run your Worker with `npm run build:temporal && npm run start:worker`, but it's not very exciting because you have no way to start a Workflow yet.

 :::tip Pro tip

-You actually _can_ start a Workflow with [`tctl`](/docs/system-tools/tctl#workflow-operation-examples) with just a Worker running, and no Client code written.
+You actually _can_ start a Workflow with [`tctl`](/docs/system-tools/tctl#workflow-operation-examples) with just a Worker running, and no Client code written!
-It is out of scope for this tutorial but try `tctl workflow run --tq tutorial --wt OneClickBuy --et 60 -i '"temp123"'` if you enjoy developing with CLIs.
+It is out of scope for this tutorial but try to `brew install tctl` and then `tctl workflow run --tq tutorial --wt OneClickBuy --et 60 -i '"Temporal CLI"'` if you enjoy developing with CLIs.

 :::